spdx/license-list-XML/README.md

 In contrast, the output files in the [SPDX license-list-data repository](https://github.com/spdx/license-list-data) are stable and well-supported, and make the License List available in RDFa, HTML, text, and JSON formats.
 You can use [SPDX tools](https://github.com/spdx/tools) (or create your own) to consume the supported formats of the license list.

+# Case insensitivity

+This project commits to never, in any past or future version, contain identifiers which differ only in case but have different semantics.
+For example, the presence of an [`MIT`](src/MIT.xml) identifier in the current list means that there will never be an `Mit` identifier which matches text not matched by the `MIT` identifier.
+List consumers are enouraged to use the canonical identifier casing, but this uniqueness commitment ensures that case-insensitive comparison with listed identifiers will be unambiguous.

 # How to contribute/participate

 We welcome contribution!
 See [our contribution documentation](CONTRIBUTING.md) for details.